-- Start the engine so the alternator can provide maximum power for proper operation of slideout mechanisms. - Press the Slideout Room 'RETRACT/IN' switch and hold until the room is fully retracted-then release the switch. - To stop retracting the room during operation, release the button.
+- Start the engine so the alternator can provide maximum power for proper operation of slideout mechanisms. - Insert the Safety Lock key and turn to activate slideout room control switch.

-• After the room has been retracted, refasten the safety travel straps.
+- Press the Slideout Room 'RETRACT/IN' switch and hold until the room is fully retracted- then release the switch. - To stop retracting the room during operation, release the button. - After the room is retracted, deactivate the slideout switch with the Safety Lock key, then refasten the travel lock or latch inside the coach (if equipped).